-- 1. Petition for Reduction of Penalty or Termination of Probation - Copies of Decision, Order Denying Petition for Reconsideration, Decision, Order Denying Petition for Reconsideration, Decision and Order, Order Denying Petition for Reconsideration, Petition to Revoke Probation, Decision, Decision, Decision and Order, and Accusation - 3.
-Certification of Licensure
+- 1. Petition for Reduction of Penalty or Termination of Probation - 2.
+Copies of Order Denying Petition for Reconsideration, Decision, Decision, Order Denying Petition for Reconsideration, Decision, Order Denying Petition for Reconsideration, Decision and Order, Order Denying Petition for Reconsideration, Petition to Revoke Probation, Decision, Decision, Decision and Order, and Accusation